brianmcera/Tensegrity-Dynamics-and-Optimal-Control/README.md

 ![rolling tensegrity](/Images/rolling_tensegrity.png)

 This repository is a simulation framework that enables rapid prototyping of tensegrity designs, actuation and sensing topologies, control policies, and state observers.
 To this end, the code in this repository follows object-oriented design principles, where the System Plant, Controllers, and Observers are all independently encapsulated to enable quick plug-and-play experimentation of any system component.
 As an example, you may choose to implement Model Predictive Control with full-state information or experiment with iLQR and an Unscented Kalman Filter with noisy sensor data.
-For a published work example of this simulation framework, check out this [IROS 2018 paper](https://ieeexplore.ieee.org/document/8594401) which uses some of the tools in this repository to design a contextual neural network policy using optimal state-action trajectories generated using Model Predictive Control!
+For a published work example of this simulation framework, check out this [IROS 2018 paper](https://ieeexplore.ieee.org/document/8594401) which uses some of the tools in this repository to design a contextual neural network policy using optimal state-action trajectories generated using Model Predictive Control.

 ![top-level design](/Images/System_Design.png)